Skip to main content

 • Location: the location hosting Nexus Repository

-• Performance: Standard or Premium
+• Performance: Standard general-purpose v2 or Premium block blobs

 • Replication: Any